Dealing with Debt Collectors

 Can a creditor or debt collector take the money in my bank account?

 If a judgment was entered against you, a debt collector might be able to freeze and take money from your bank.
-In most cases, the first $2,832 or less of your bank account is exempt from collection.
-If you only have exempt income in your bank account (such as Social Security, SSI, child support, public assistance, etc.) the first $2,850 is exempt from collection.
-If you have both exempt and non-exempt income in your account (such as money from your work and Social Security income), the lower limit applies.
-Remember, a creditor or debt collector cannot freeze your bank account unless they get a judgments against you.
+In most cases, the first $3,000 or less of your bank account is exempt from collection.
+Remember, a creditor or debt collector cannot freeze your bank account unless they get a judgment against you.

 Your wages can only be garnished if the debt collector wins the lawsuit and gets a judgment against you.
 There are limitations on what a debt collector can take from you.
-As of January 2020, if you make less than $354 per week after taxes are taken out, your wages cannot be garnished.
-If you make $354 per week or more after taxes are taken out, your wages can be garnished.
-Generally, the debt collector can only take 10% of your paycheck.
+As of January 2022, if you make less than $396 per week after taxes are taken out, your wages cannot be garnished.
+If you make $396 per week or more after taxes are taken out, your wages can be garnished.
+Generally, the debt collector can only take 10% of your gross wages after the $396 threshold.
 If the debt collector gets a judgment against you and attempts to garnish your wages, you will be served with a paper called a Notice of Income Execution.
 This notice will give you the chance to set up payments before the garnishment takes place.
 Only one creditor can garnish your wages at a time.
 If you owe money for back child support or a government debt, more money can be taken from your paycheck (see below).

 Child support is different